← Back to main blog

 Human behaviour is inherently difficult to predict

-man walking through a dual blue light and yellow light vibrant energy burst
+Man walking through blue and yellow vibrant energy burst

 Photo by Stockcake

-Research shows real-estate valuation models (including regression, machine learning, logarithmic models) struggle with real-world nonlinearities and complexity.
-For example, one study uses a logarithmic growth model for real estate economics.
+Research shows that real-estate valuation models, including regression, machine learning, and logarithmic models, struggle with real-world nonlinearities and complexity.

 These systems assumed:

-But when prices stopped rising, borrowers stopped behaving in ways the models anticipated.
-Many simply abandoned homes (“jingle mail”), leaving lenders exposed.
+But when prices stopped rising, borrowers stopped behaving in the ways the models anticipated.
+Many simply abandoned homes, leaving lenders exposed.
+This became a textbook example of algorithmic determinism failing in a complex human-led system.

 The deeper lesson

-Algorithms aren’t the problem, overconfidence in simplified models is.
+Algorithms themselves are not the problem.
+Overconfidence in simplified models is.
 Human behaviour is nonlinear, contextual, and shaped by feedback loops.
-This is exactly what systems thinkers warn about:
+This is exactly what systems thinkers warn about.

 “If you treat a complex system like it’s simple, it will find a way to surprise you.”